-So, you want to connect to your Mac, but from your iPhone?
+So, you want to connect to your Mac remotely from your iPhone?
 It’s possible, and it’s easier than you might think. and though you may have heard of people controlling their Mac’s via their iPhone but assumed it was something just for the jailbreak crowd, well that’s assumed wrong, because it turns out that iOS has VNC clients that allow you to remotely control a Mac that is setup for remote control.

-It’s actually really easy to control your Mac from the iPhone or iPod touch, the steps are basically this simple:
+It’s actually really easy to control your Mac from the iPhone, iPad, or iPod touch, we’ll run through a look at how it works.

 - On the Mac: Turn on ‘Screen Sharing’ on the Mac in your Sharing preferences, and make note of the Mac IP address

-- On the iPhone or iPad: Download a VNC client on the iPhone (Mocha VNC Lite is recommended, it’s free you can get it here if interested)
+- On the iPhone or iPad: Download a VNC client on the iPhone (VNC Viewer and Mocha VNC are free options)

 - Connect to your Mac’s IP address via the iPhone VNC client